 When “Well-Adjusted” Is Not Actually Healthy

-But adjusting to something that quietly depletes you is not the same thing as being well.
-Sometimes being “well-adjusted” simply means you have learned to tolerate more than your body and spirit were meant to carry.
+We are often praised for being “well-adjusted,” and it sounds like a compliment.
+It suggests balance, competence, and maturity.
+But adjusting to something that quietly depletes you is not the same thing as being happy and truly feeling good.
+Sometimes being “well-adjusted” simply means you’ve learned to tolerate more than your body and spirit were meant to carry.

 Burnout as a Messenger